bucs445fall2025/project-team-rocket/sprints/ch3_sprint/sprint.md

 # **Project Overview**

 ## **Application Vision/Goal:**
-[Describe the overall purpose and vision of the application.
-What problem does it solve?
-Who is the target audience?]

 We want to build a website where students can share and find internships.
 Right now, a lot of info gets spread out across emails, Discord, LinkedIn, or random group chats, and its all over the place and hard to manage, but by creating a Internship Hub, everything’s in one place and easier to find allowing students to share opportunities and tips to help each other out.
 ## **Scope:**
-[List the major features and functionalities that define the scope of the project.
-Keep this high-level to avoid feature creep.]

 Students can post internships with a link, title, description, and tags (like “Software Engineering,” “NYC,” or “Fall 2025”).

 Users can comment under a post to add info like deadlines, interview tips, or personal experiences they may have.